mihaiep/User-Feedback-stuff/CODE_OF_CONDUCT.md

 ## Note

-At the current time, all email sent to the report@nodejs.org email alias is copied to all members of the Node.js TSC.
+At the current time, all email sent to the report@nodejs.org email alias is copied to all members of the Node.js TSC Node.js TSC.